Skip to content

 Intercepting the request

-Enable request interception in Burp Suite before clicking “Complete Payment”.
-When you submit the order, Burp captures the POST request to /api/orders before it reaches the server.
+Turn on interception in Burp, then click “Complete Payment”.
+Burp catches the POST to /api/orders before it hits the server.

 Burp Suite intercept toggle enabled

-The intercepted request body contains a JSON payload with the order details:
+The request body is JSON with the order details:

 Intercepted POST request showing order JSON with total field